 St. Pierre was simply the most dominant athlete in not just UFC history, but MMA history, period.
 Over his initial decade-long career with the promotion, ‘Rush’ picked up a total of 20 victories, all over the very best that the welterweight division had to offer.

 Sure, he also suffered two bitter defeats, one to Matt Hughes and one to Matt Serra – but both times, he bounced back from his losses as a better fighter and avenged the defeats in rematches.

-Jason ‘Mayhem’ Miller, Frank Trigg, Sean Sherk and BJ Penn – all great fighters – fell to the Canadian, who followed that up by knocking out Hughes to win his first UFC Welterweight title.
+Jason ‘Mayhem’ Miller, Frank Trigg, Sean Sherk and BJ Penn – all great fighters – fell to the Canadian, who followed that up by knocking out Hughes to win his first welterweight title.
 The upset loss to Serra followed, but again, St. Pierre bounced back.

-He reclaimed his title from Serra in early 2008, and then went on one of the most dominant runs in UFC history, defending his title nine times, each defense coming against a genuinely world-class foe.
-And most impressively, St. Pierre whitewashed them all, barely looking threatened before a close fight with Johny Hendricks in 2013.
+He reclaimed his title from Serra in early 2008, and then went on one of the most dominant runs in octagon history, defending his title nine times, each defense coming against a genuinely world-class foe.
+Most impressively, St. Pierre whitewashed them all, barely looking threatened before a close fight with Johny Hendricks in 2013.

 That would be the last time we’d see ‘GSP’ in the octagon for four years – and to tell the truth, had he never come back, he’d probably still be top of this list.